 The Eleaf iStick series is beloved by new vapers and many long-term vapers alike, offering excellent performance in compact and generally beginner-friendly packages.
-The Eleaf iStick Pico is the latest addition to the family, offering up to 75W of power and temperature control in a compact, user-friendly package, and coming in a kit with the Melo 3 Mini for just $52 or by itself for just $34.50.
+The Eleaf iStick Pico 75W is the latest addition to the family, offering up to 75W of power and temperature control in a compact, user-friendly package, and coming in a kit with the Melo 3 Mini for just $36.95.

 So how does the device stand up to the day-to-day needs of vapers?
 Is it a great device for a just-switching smoker looking for better performance?
 Is it the perfect mod for travelling?
 Our Eleaf iStick Pico review takes a look at what the device has to offer to find out.

 What You Get

 The Eleaf iStick Pico 75w kit comes in a white cardboard box with an image of the device on the front and a scratch-off authentication sticker on the back, along with all of the key information about the device and what’s included in the kit.
 The foam insert on the upper level contains your mod and the Melo 3 Mini tank, each in individual slots.
 Underneath the foam layer, there’s a cardboard cover hiding four spare O-rings (for various spots on the tank), a USB charging cable, a spare 0.5 ohm coil (along with the 0.3 ohm one pre-installed in the tank) and manuals for both the mod and the tank.
 There are no complaints here – this is all you need apart from an 18650 battery and some juice to start vaping.